The HSEA series of Specimen Heating Stages are specially designed in-situ heating stages that can be used for EBSD/OIM observations.

 The system has a very compact design that does not require any modification on SEM stages.
 The HSEA stages can be fixed onto the SEM stage in the same way as standard specimen holders.
 Two types of heating stages are available that can heat up a specimen to 500 °C (HSEA-500) or 1000 °C (HSEA-1000).

-When heating to 1000 °C, a specially built ceramic heater is used as heat source and suitable heat shield design to prevent serious damage to SEM or OIM detector.
-The specimen fixed technique will also significantly reduce drift of specimen through OIM scan.
+When heating to 1000 °C, a specially built ceramic heater is used as a heat source and has a suitable heat shield design to prevent serious damage to SEM or OIM detector.
+The specimen fixing technique will also significantly reduce drift of specimen through OIM scan.
 The heating stage will be tilted to 70° by the SEM stage.
 The EBSD/OIM observation can be performed in the same way as standard OIM observation.

 - Specimen size: 7 x 12 x 0.5~1.0t (HSEA-500); 5 x 7 x 0.4~0.7t (HSEA-1000)

 - Maximum temperature; 1000 °C (HSEA-1000); 500 °C (HSEA-500)